pierre-1997/barthez/README.md

 # Barthez

-Barthez is a Rust implementation of the DNS guide from [here](https://github.com/EmilHernvall/dnsguide/blob/master/chapter1.md).
+Barthez is a Rust implementation of the great [pi-hole](https://pi-hole.net/) inspired by this guide [here](https://github.com/EmilHernvall/dnsguide/blob/master/chapter1.md).

 # Things to learn